 Indefinite Leave to Remain visas?
 You need a Biometric Residence Permit to be able to work now

-To be eligible for work, you need a Biometric Residence Permit now.
+To be eligible for work (especially if you are going for a new role), you need a Biometric Residence Permit now.
 Please do not get caught out – there has been instances where people have given notice on their old job, only to discover that their new employer will only accept the Biometric Residence Permit and are left jobless because it takes months to get a permit!
 Postal applications, currently around £300, take about 6 months, and the premium service, which can take about a month depending on availability of appointments, will cost an extra £500.
 If going for the premium service, be prepared to wait for a long time when you arrive for your appointment, and wear comfortable clothing.
 You will be asked to provide your fingerprints and a photo, which can be done in the post office for postal applications, and on the same day of the appointment for premium applications.

 Singaporean looking for a job in the UK?